robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 - Close the terminal window and Bitvise will automatically reconnect

-- Open a New terminal window
+- Open a New terminal console

 ----
 ### 5. Secure Shared Memory 0:05